hweecat/hweecat.github.io/about.md

 2. Parallel and Asynchronous Programming for Data Science
 3. Machine Learning Operations in Digital Banking
 4. Building Your Tech Career like a Business
-5. Emotional Regulation for Technical Leaders
+5. Emotional Regulation for First-Time Technical Leaders

 More details on my speaking [here](https://hweecat.github.io/talks)